queens-satellite-team/pcbs/README.md

 # QSAT PCB Files

+## Overview
+This README contains information on how to setup your KiCad 6.0 environment.
+It includes:
+1. How to use the existing schematic symbols and layout footprints
+2. How to start a new project from an existing template
+3. How to prepare the manufacturing and assembly files for ordering from JLCPCB

-## Using QSAT PCB Schematics and Footprints
+## Using QSAT PCB Symbols and Footprints

 Following the instructions provided here: [How to Import into KiCad v6](https://support.snapeda.com/en/articles/5995733-how-to-import-into-kicad-v6-later)